ULuIQ12/webgpu-tsl-linkedparticles/README.md

 ![Linked particles](./readme/github-header.jpg "Linked particles")

-More experimentation with TSL
+More experimentation with TSL.

 Simple Particles and associated geometry handled in a compute shader with TSL.

 And a lot of post processing with the provided nodes

 ## Website